Estimate Time5 min

 Choosing how much coverage to buy can sometimes be confusing, but you don't have to pick a number out of thin air.
 For guidance, consider what you're most comfortable relying on, such as one of the following.

-• Back-of-the-envelope estimate: One commonly used guideline is to obtain coverage for at least 10 times your salary.
+• Back-of-the-envelope estimate: One commonly used guideline is to obtain coverage for at least 10 to 12 times your annual salary.
+If you have a spouse or partner, it's also important to have coverage for both people, no matter how much each person earns.

-• Calculator: Take a more fine-tuned run through the numbers with our life insurance calculators and tools.
+• Calculator: Take a more fine-tuned run through the numbers with our life insurance calculators and tools.5

-Remember also that you may want to revisit your coverage amount from time to time, like if there's a new addition to your family or you take on a major new obligation, like a mortgage.
+Remember also that you may want to revisit your coverage amount from time to time, to ensure that your family’s most important needs will be protected.

 Comparison shopping is actually pretty simple